Daniel A. Keim

-Daniel A. Keim is a German computer scientist and full professor (Chair of Information Processing) in the Computer Science department at the University of Konstanz, Germany.
-He received his Ph.D. in computer science from the University of Munich in 1994.
+Daniel A. Keim is a German computer scientist well known for his work on information visualization, interactive data analysis and visual analytics.
+He is a professor of computer science and full professor in the Computer Science department at the University of Konstanz, Germany since 2000 where he directs the Data Analysis and Visualization Research Lab (DBVIS).

+Research and career

+Keim received his Ph.D. in computer science from the Ludwig Maximilian University of Munich in 1994.
 He has been assistant professor in the Computer Science department at the University of Munich, and associate professor in the Computer Science department of the Martin Luther University of Halle-Wittenberg.
 Keim has also worked as a senior researcher at AT&T's Shannon Research Labs, Florham Park, NJ, USA.

+Keim pioneered the field of visual data mining and co-created the field of visual analytics in the early 2000s.

+In 2006, Keim and Pak Chung Wong created the annual IEEE Visualization, providing a dedicated venue for research into visual analytics, which in 2020 merged to form the IEEE Visualization conference.
+In 2008, Keim together with Jim Thomas conceptually defined the scope and challenges of visual analytics in their influential book about visual data mining.

+He was scientific coordinator of the European Commissions' Coordinated Action Project FP7 VisMaster starting 2010, which further refined the field.

-Keim has published extensively on topics specifically related to information visualization and data mining, and has given tutorials on related issues at several large conferences.
-He is an editor of TKDE and the Information Visualization Journal.
+Keim has published extensively on topics specifically related to information visualization and data mining, and visual analytics, and has given tutorials and key notes on related issues at several large visualization and data mining conferences.